SanmeetGulati/Customer-Behavior-Analysis-BA-cycle-/README.md

+---

-Customer Behaviour Analysis
+***Customer Behaviour Analysis***

-Project Overview

-This project analyzes customer behaviour using an end-to-end data analytics workflow.
-The objective is to clean, analyze, and visualize customer data to understand purchasing patterns and support data-driven business decisions.

-Workflow
+**Overview**

+An end-to-end data analytics project focused on understanding customer behaviour using SQL, Python, and Power BI.
+This project demonstrates the complete workflow from problem definition to data analysis, visualization, and reporting.

+---

+**📋Workflow**

-1. Define problem statement and business objectives
+Defined business problem and objectives

-2. Extract data using SQL Server Management Studio (SSMS)
+Extracted and queried data using SQL Server (SSMS)

-3. Clean and preprocess data using Python
+Cleaned and processed data using Python

-4. Perform exploratory data analysis (EDA)
+Performed exploratory data analysis (EDA)

-5. Create interactive dashboards using Power BI
+Built interactive dashboards in Power BI

-6. Document insights and prepare PowerPoint presentation
+Created project documentation and presentation (PPT)

-Tools & Technologies
+---
+**⚙️Tools Used**

-SQL Server (SSMS)
+SQL Server Management Studio (SSMS)

 Python (Pandas, NumPy, Matplotlib, Seaborn)